[Last updated: September 2014, to ask, What does the future of crowdsourcing hold?]

 - Crowdfunding Culture: Namaste, and Welcome to the Smithsonian lists a hit (yoga, a popular topic) and a miss in crowdfunding at the Smithsonian.
 You might also find CrowdFunding Website Reviews useful.

 Liked this post?
-Soon you can buy the book!
-'Crowdsourcing Our Cultural Heritage' is coming soon (2014) from Ashgate...
+Buy the book!
+'Crowdsourcing Our Cultural Heritage' is available through Ashgate or your favourite bookseller...

 Thanks, and over to you!Thanks to everyone who responded to my call for their favourite 'misconceptions and apprehensions about crowdsourcing (esp in history and cultural heritage)', and to those who inspired this post in the first place by asking questions in various places about the negative side of crowdsourcing.
 I'll update the post as I hear of more, so let me know your favourites.
 I'll also keep adding links and resources as I hear of them.